-- Hiring high quality teaching assistants was a challenge in 2021-22 and resources were moved as necessary. - The partnership with MicroCollege did not continue in 2021-22 due to that program's changes. - Intersession was not held as planned as it was not deemed necessary during the school year.
+- Hiring high quality teaching assistants was a challenge in 2021-22 and resources were moved as necessary.

 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.